01010111/flixel-depth/demo/html5/bin/README.md

 You can use **DepthCamera.screen_to_world()** to translate a point from screen space to world space:

-_note: the function `FlxPointer.getGlobalScreenPosition()` used in the below example is currently in a PR for flixel.
-You will probably have to get the mouse's screen position using it's private variables `_globalScreenX` and `_globalScreenY`._
+_note: the function FlxPointer.getGlobalScreenPosition() used in the below example is currently in a PR for flixel.
+You will probably have to get the mouse's screen position using it's private variables _globalScreenX and _globalScreenY._

 ```
 var mouse_world_position = cam.screen_to_world(FlxG.mouse.getGlobalScreenPosition());